 The Public Works Department provides a multitude of services to residences and businesses in the community.
 Public Works consists of four different divisions: Engineering, Community Redevelopment Agency (CRA), Stormwater and Streets.

 The role of Engineering is to provide technical and logistical support to all City departments and enterprises.
-Work includes performing or contracting for services such as surveying, engineering design, construction inspection, and project administration (including contract and grant management services).
-Engineering’s primary objective is to upgrade existing public infrastructure, provide new infrastructure improvements consisting of transportation, stormwater, multi-use trail systems, and to regulate development of similar facilities in private ownership projects through an extensive plan review and inspection process.
-Engineering also strives to maximize right-of-way construction compliance with the City Codes and assist other departments and the public in properly addressing local, state, and federal requirements relating to most types of development.
+Work includes performing or contracting for services such as surveying, engineering design, construction inspection and project administration (including contract and grant management services).
+Engineering’s primary objective is to upgrade existing public infrastructure, provide new infrastructure improvements consisting of transportation, stormwater and multi-use trail systems, and to regulate development of similar facilities in private ownership projects through an extensive plan review and inspection process.
+Engineering also strives to maximize right-of-way construction compliance with the City Codes and assist other departments and the public in properly addressing local, state and federal requirements relating to most types of development.

 COMMUNITY REDEVELOPMENT AGENCY (CRA)

 The Front Beach Road CRA Redevelopment Plan provides a framework for redevelopment of infrastructures within the CRA.
 The Plan was adopted by the City Council in August 2001.